Samellenrider/Code_challenge/README.md

 The next step was to add the statistic feature to display the full statistic.

-After that I created a timer that would erase a transaction afte 60 seconds.
+After that I created a timer that would erase a transaction after 60 seconds.

 #### Manual